7 Ways to Use Marketing Automation to Build Sales Leads

 - Post engagement

 - Pages visited

-- Sign ups and downloads
+- Sign-ups and downloads

 Once you have the information to hand, you can use marketing automation to set a track for each kind of behavior.
-With marketing automation you can send out information that is perfectly suited to each behavior and designed to nurture those customers.
+With marketing automation, you can send out information that is perfectly suited to each behavior and designed to nurture those customers.

-Building sales leads is vital for the growth and future of your business.
+Building sales leads are vital for the growth and future of your business.
 Marketing automation takes the hassle out of finding and cultivating the most profitable leads, helping you build a stronger customer base.